LibreOffice 6.1+ comes with different user interface options and icon styles. Here’s how they look and how to apply them.

 Tip

-- If you are looking for Dark Mode in LibreOffice in a combination with above icon and toolbar styles, check out the below article.
+• If you are looking for Dark Mode in LibreOffice in combination with the above icon and toolbar styles, check out the below article.

 Download